Metamorphic rock: Orogenic belts

 Metamorphic rock is extensively exposed in orogenic belts produced by the collision of tectonic plates at convergent boundaries.
 Here formerly deeply buried rock has been brought to the surface by uplift and erosion.
 The metamorphic rock exposed in orogenic belts may have been metamorphosed simply by being at great depths below the Earth's surface, subjected to high temperatures and the great pressure caused by the immense weight of the rock layers above.
 This kind of regional metamorphism is known as burial metamorphism.
 This tends to produce low-grade metamorphic rock.
 Much more common is metamorphic rock formed during the collision process itself.
 The collision of plates causes high temperatures, pressures and deformation in the rocks along these belts.
-Metamorphic rock formed in these settings tends to shown well-developed schistosity.
+Metamorphic rock formed in these settings tends to show well-developed schistosity.

 Metamorphic rock of orogenic belts shows a variety of metamorphic facies.
 Where subduction is taking place, the basalt of the subducting slab is metamorphosed to high-pressure metamorphic facies.
 It initially undergoes low-grade metamorphism to metabasalt of the zeolite and prehnite-pumpellyite facies, but as the basalt subducts to greater depths, it is metamorphosed to the blueschist facies and then the eclogite facies.
 Metamorphism to the eclogite facies releases a great deal of water vapor from the rock, which drives volcanism in the overlying volcanic arc.
 Eclogite is also significantly denser than blueschist, which drives further subduction of the slab deep into the Earth's mantle.
 Metabasalt and blueschist may be preserved in blueschist metamorphic belts formed by collisions between continents.
 They may also be preserved by obduction onto the overriding plate as part of ophiolites.
 Eclogites are occasionally found at sites of continental collision, where the subducted rock is rapidly brought back to the surface, before it can be converted to the granulite facies in the hot upper mantle.
 Many samples of eclogite are xenoliths brought to the surface by volcanic activity.

 Many orogenic belts contain higher-temperature, lower-pressure metamorphic belts.
 These may form through heating of the rock by ascending magmas of volcanic arcs, but on a regional scale.
 Deformation and crustal thickening in an orogenic belt may also produce these kinds of metamorphic rocks.
 These rocks reach the greenschist, amphibolite, or granulite facies and are the most common of metamorphic rocks produced by regional metamorphosis.
 The association of an outer high-pressure, low-temperature metamorphic zone with an inner zone of low-pressure, high-temperature metamorphic rocks is called a paired metamorphic belt.
 The main islands of Japan show three distinct paired metamorphic belts, corresponding to different episodes of subduction.